jgddesigns/stateshaper/CONTRIBUTING.md

 vocab = [adresses, conditions, phones]

-## Connector passes to the MSE.
-MSE generates a random test case.
+## Connector passes to Stateshaper.
+Program generates a random test case.
 All test cases are memorized ansd can be extracted from the seed at any time.
 Connector(vocab)

 ```